 Cold Weather All-Terrain Vehicle (CATV)

-That National Advanced Mobility Consortium announced in April 2021 that is has selected Oshkosh Defense and partner, ST Engineering, to participate in the prototype phase for the U.S. Army’s Cold Weather All-Terrain Vehicle (CATV).
+The National Advanced Mobility Consortium announced in April 2021 that is has selected Oshkosh Defense and partner, ST Engineering, to participate in the prototype phase for the U.S. Army’s Cold Weather All-Terrain Vehicle (CATV).
 Oshkosh Defense and ST Engineering delivered two prototypes in June 2021 – one General Purpose and one Cargo vehicle for testing and Soldier evaluation.
 The U.S. Army has announced plans to issue a follow-on production contract for up to 200 CATVs in FY22.

 The Oshkosh CATV is an all-terrain tracked vehicle capable of operating in extreme cold weather or arctic conditions, ready to quickly address the Small Unit Support Vehicle (SUSV) obsolescence by providing Soldiers with a technically mature and operationally ready vehicle.